wangwanlu09/BRMM_webapp/README.md

 - **Data Integrity:** I assume that the data in the database remains complete, without duplicate records or inconsistent data.
 For instance, we might assume that course names in the `course` table are unique.

+- **Database Security Measures:** It is assumed that the database includes security measures such as encrypted passwords, safeguarding sensitive user and administrator credentials.

+This addition emphasizes the consideration of security measures within the database, highlighting the inclusion of encrypted passwords to secure sensitive user and administrator information.

 ### Design Decisions

 - **Route Design:** I chose to use the Flask framework to create multiple routes, with each route corresponding to different application functionalities.
 For example, we created routes for displaying driver lists, course lists, editing driver run data, and more.
 This decision helps us clearly partition the functionality of the application and makes the code structure easier to maintain.

 - **Templates and View Functions:** I use the Jinja2 template engine to embed dynamic data into HTML pages.
 This decision allows us to generate page content in a more flexible way and adheres to the DRY (Don't Repeat Yourself) principle.
 View functions are responsible for retrieving and processing data, then passing it to the appropriate templates for rendering.

 - **HTTP Request Methods:** We use HTTP's GET and POST methods for requesting and sending data.
 GET is used for retrieving data from the server, while POST is used for submitting form data to the server.
-In our design, GET requests are typically used for data retrieval (e.g., viewing driver lists), while POST requests are used for submitting form data (e.g., editing driver run data).
+In our design, GET requests are typically used for data retrieval (e.g., viewing driver lists), while POST requests are used for submitting form data (e.g., editing driver run data add driver).
 This decision helps separate data retrieval from data submission.

 - **Database Access:** I chose to use a MySQL database for data storage and retrieval.
 In our design, we need to execute database queries carefully to ensure data consistency and security.
 This decision provides scalability and advantages in data management.